resotto/gochk/README.md

 - lint on save for `package`
 - vet on save for `package`

-After satisfing the above, please make a branch with `{ISSUE_NUMBER}.{SUMMARY}`, and then please make a pull request of it.
+After satisfing the above, please make a branch with `{ISSUE_NUMBER}.{SUMMARY}`

+You MUST also fix/add unit tests of your implementation in `internal/gochk/xxx_internal_test.go`.

+Finally, please make a pull request of it.

 ## License